 5.6.
 B. (3) Apply to the Identification Bureau of the Arkansas State Police for a state and national criminal background check.
 The applicant must sign a release of information to the Board and shall be responsible to the Arkansas State Police for the payment of any fee associated with the criminal background check.
 In order to be considered for licensure, it must be determined that said individual has not been found guilty of or pleaded guilty or nolo contendere to any of the offenses listed in A.C.A.
-17-97-312 (f), or have the Board waive the same pursuant to A.C.A.
-17-97-312 (h) (1).
+17-97-312 (f)-102(a) within the preceding five (5) years, or have the Board waive the same pursuant to A.C.A.
+17-97-312 (h) (1)102(b).